Scoutmeister/nCrypt/README.md

 ## ℹ️ Overview

 This is a simple tool made for encrypting and decrypting files run completely from the CLI.
-It reads the bytes in a file and encrypts/decrypts it using key derived from a password.
+It reads the bytes in a file and encrypts/decrypts it using a key derived from a password.
 There is an option for anonymous naming of encrypted files to prevent sharing unwanted information.
 The default mode is encryption if the -m flag is not specified.

 ## 🚀 Usage

 ```bash
 python nCrypt.py example.txt -a -p hello123
 ```
-This command will encrypt the 'example.txt' file with a key derived from the password 'hello123', and give it an anonymous name
+This command will encrypt the 'example.txt' file with a key derived from the password 'hello123', and give it an anonymous name.

 ## ⬇️ Installation